Earthquake may be to blame for death of man found pinned under car in Nevada

 Breaking News Emails

-A 56-year-old man was found dead pinned underneath a vehicle Tuesday in Nevada, and officials say an earthquake is likely to blame.
+A 56-year-old man was found dead pinned underneath a vehicle Tuesday in Nevada, and officials say an earthquake may be to blame.

 The man was last seen at a gas station July 3 and was likely killed while working on his car the following day, Nye County, Nevada, sheriff’s Sgt.
 Adam Tippetts said in a video statement.